Modeling Spatio-Temporal Transport: From Rigid Advection to Realistic Dynamics: Generalization via Velocity Structures

-We now turn to an example where random components are drawn at every time point.
-In particular, given a fixed $t=1,\dots,T$, we are interested in combining rotation and translation of the random field by means of
+We now illustrate the Distributed FF concept with a simulation where the component velocities are resampled at each time step, allowing the overall pattern to evolve.
+In particular, for a given time $t \in \{0,\dots,T\}$, we are interested in combining rotation and translation of the random field.
+We first draw a set of $n_\theta$ random angles,